 Welcome to Crimson Class!

-Our new topic for this term is ‘Toys from the Past’, with a strong focus on historical inquiry and chronology and the skills of design and technology.
-Our key question is: ‘Which was the first toy?
+Our new topic for this term is Food and plants with a strong focus on science and geography and the skills of design and technology.
+Our key question is: Where does our food come from?”

 Crimson class is a wonderful, colourful, happy classroom for us to learn in.
 We have a comfy reading area, a role play, and a large carpet space with an accessible interactive white board.
 We also get the opportunity to work in our outside space.
 We work in several different groups throughout the week and have a new talk partner regularly so that everybody gets the opportunity to work with a variety of classmates.